SpenceKonde/DxCore/megaavr/extras/TakingOverTCA0.md

 The most common point of confusion is the fact that DxCore, out of the box, configures both TCA's for use in "Split Mode" - this allows it to generate 6 8-bit PWM signals.
 This provides 3 additional PWM pins (3 if TCB0 is needed for other purposes) - and since analogWrite() only supports 8-bit PWM anyway, when using the Arduino API functions, there is no loss of functionality imposed by this.
 But it must be disabled if you want to repurpose the timer.

 Another issue is that there are Arduino API functions that reach out and poke the timers (analogWrite and digitalWrite, mostly).
 As of DxCore 1.3.2 there is now a simple solution to both in the form of the `takeOverTCA0()` and `takeOverTCA1()` functions.
 Calling either of these turns off the timer in question, marks it as "taken over" internally to disable PWM from analogWrite/digitalWrite (which turns off PWM channels), ands issues a hard reset command, resetting every timer register to it's power on default!
-It will now be in SINGLE mode, so access it using the `TCA0.SINGLE` struct (I find the two structs very awkward and verbose, but the difference isn;t just that they have different bits enabled; in SINGLE mode the compare and period registers are 16-bit and use that procedure with the temp register to read correct data, and if you were to access the individual bytes, you'd get different results if you did it in the "wrong" order, but only in SINGLE mode; in SPLIT mode they are independent 8-bit registers).
-You don't have to worry about that if you access using the appropriate struct for the mode.
+It will now be in SINGLE mode, so access it using the `TCA0.SINGLE` struct (I find the two structs very awkward and verbose, but the difference isn't just that they have different bits enabled; in SINGLE mode the compare and period registers are 16-bit and use that procedure with the temp register to read correct data, and if you were to access the individual bytes, you'd get different results if you did it in the "wrong" order, but only in SINGLE mode; in SPLIT mode they are independent 8-bit registers).
+You don't have to worry about that if you access using the appropriate struct for the mode, because the data types are defined such that access will automatically be done correctly.

 ### TCBs doing pwm are clocked from TCA0
 TCBs only get prescale of /1 or 2/ - you want lower frequency for PWM.
 They can be clocked from the prescaled clock of a TCA though - and that's what we do.
 They all use TCA0.
 If you have both TCA's on your device, but only need to take over TCA0, you could change any TCB's you're using for PWM to use TCA1 as clock source - or just restart TCA0 at your final clock speed, if you know that will work for whatever the TCB PWM is driving .
 This is only used for PWM - TCBs use the /1 or /2 clock sources when used for Tone, Servo, and millis timekeeping.
 There are also the 2 channels of the TCD0 which can be used for PWM.